 American Express Business Gold Card

-The allows you to earn four Membership Rewards points per dollar on two spending categories of your choice.
+The allows you to earn four Membership Rewards points per dollar on the two categories (from the list below) on which your business spends most.
 Categories include:

 - Airfare purchased directly from airlines

 - U.S. purchases for advertising in select media (online, TV, radio)

 - U.S. purchases made directly from select technology providers of computer hardware, software, and cloud solutions

 The 4X points applies to the first $150,000 in combined purchases from these 2 categories each calendar year.

 You can get 25% of your points back when you redeem them for flights booked through American Express Travel using Pay With Points (up to 250,000 points back per calendar year).
 There's no foreign transaction fee so it might be appealing for international travel if you don't mind the $295 annual fee (see Rates & Fees; terms apply).